akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Stanwey,” Beatrice said, rising.
 “Five miles yet.”

-“Well, we turn off a bit before then, but we'll take you to the Stanwey lane, if you like; so long as you don’t mind the dust.”
+“Well, we turn off a bit before then, but we’ll take you to the Stanwey lane, if you like; so long as you don’t mind the dust.”

 Beatrice’s feet throbbed.
 “I’d be really grateful.”

 She climbed up beside the girls, who shuffled aside, eyeing her basket.
 The woman passed a waterskin.
 Beatrice drank, thanked her, and settled the basket on her knees.
 It was an old basket, wicker, its lid now firmly pegged down.
 Nothing to mark it or its precious contents.

 The cartwheels ground on the old Roman stone.
-The man hummed a coutry ditty under his breath.
+The man hummed a country ditty under his breath.
 The girls whispered to each other, glancing curiously at Beatrice.

 After half a mile the woman turned around, her eyes bright with the hunger for news.
 “So, you come from the castle, then?”

 Beatrice nodded.
 “Delivered a tribute.
 A bird for the king’s table.”

-“Ah.”
-The woman leaned closer.
-“Then you’ll have heard the news.
-Tell me—what’s this about the king’s vow?”
+“Ah yes,” The woman nodded.
+“Father and I just dropped off birds and some flour to the kitchens.”
+She leaned closer.
+“And you’ll have heard the news, I suppose.
+Tell me—what’s all this about the king’s vow?”

 “Vow?”
-Beatrice frowned blankly, unsure what the woman meant.
+Beatrice frowned blankly, startled and unsure what the woman meant.
 “What vow?”

 “Oh.”
 The woman’s voice dropped conspiratorially.
 “Well.
 I was told by the baker’s boy—the one we brought flour to—he says that the king swore a great oath; caused a great flap among the court.
-Everyone is talking about it, I'm surprised you don't know.”
+Everyone is talking about it, I’m surprised you don’t know.”

 Beatrice shook her head.
 “I heard nothing about it.”

 The woman motioned her to come closer.
-“They say—” She looked around. ”They say that one of the King's sons is to marry, by royal decree no less.”
+“They say—” She looked around. ”They say that one of the king’s sons is to marry, by royal decree no less.”

 The man snorted.
 “Sons.
 Bastards, more like.
 The king’s got enough of them.”

 “Well, one of his sons, anyway.”
 The woman waved a hand.
 “The point is, some girl walked in—with a bird, they say—and now she’s to wed a prince.”

 Beatrice’s heart gave a sudden lurch. *A bird.
 I walked in with a bird.
 But I heard no vow.
-It can’t be me, then.* “Imagine such a thing.”
+It can’t be me, then.*

+“Oh, really?
+Imagine such a thing!”
+She replied, speaking much louder than she had intended.

-“They say she got to take her bird home, though,” the woman went on.
+“They say she got to keep her bird,” the woman went on.
 “Unlike us.
-We gave up three good capons and a side of bacon, and what do we get?
-A blessing and a pat on the head.”
+We gave up three good capons and a side of bacon, and what do we get?”

-“We got paid,” the man said.
-“Fair enough.”

-“Fair.”
+“A blessing and a pat on the head.,” said the man.
+“Though we got paid, to be fair.”

+“Fair?”
 The woman sniffed.
 “We’ll be eating pottage for a month.”

-Beatrice looked at her strangely, her mind racing. *Took her bird home too.
+Beatrice looked at her strangely, her mind racing too fast. *Fancy that, another girl took her bird home too?
 Obviously the queen was feeling generous today.
 Two birds pardoned.
-It wasn’t me, or she would have told me plainly, surely.
+I wonder who she is?*

+She shook her head and laughed quietly to herself at such goings on. *It's odd that no one told me about it.
+Did she come in after me, then?
+The queen would have told me plainly, surely.
 Not possible for it to be me.*

 But her hands shook with cold and her legs felt as weak as water. ”I heard—” She struggled to catch her breath. ”I saw no such girl.
-What—”
+When—”

 The cart went over a stone.
-The wife turned away momentarily. ”(Mind the road, John!)
+The wife turned away momentarily. ”Mind the road, John!
 Where was I—Ah yes.
-Now, I don't know all the details—Something about the King refusing to marry his son to a foreigner.
-That's it.”
+Now, I don’t know all the details—Something about the king refusing to marry his son to a foreigner.
+That’s it.”

 Her husband turned.
 “Not quite what I heard, mother.”

-She gave him a look.
-“You mind the road, John, or you'll have us all in the ditch.
-As I was saying, the King wasn't happy with it all and in the end he says—what do you think?”
+She gave him a sharp look.
+“You mind the road, John, or you’ll have us all in the ditch.
+As I was saying, the king wasn’t happy with it all and in the end he says—what do you think?”

 Both girls chimed in as though on cue, “What, mother?”

 ”He says—whatever is that?”

-Horses hooves came quickly towards the cart at a gallop and pulled up.
+She said this because horses’ hooves came quickly towards the cart at a gallop and two horses pulled up.

 ---

 Two riders appeared—men in the king’s colours, swords hanging at their sides, horses blowing loudly.
 They drew alongside the cart.

-“Good folk,” one called, “we seek a young woman on this road, travelling alone, with a goose.”
+“Good folk,” one called, “we seek a young woman on this road, travelling alone, leading a goose.”

 Beatrice’s heart almost stopped.
 John called out to the oxen, who slowed to a halt, being well trained.
 The woman’s hand went to her chest.
 The girls sat very still.
 John looked from the guards to Beatrice and back.

 “A goose, you said?” the man said.
 “We’ve seen no one with a goose, sir, at least not that I’ve seen.”

 The guard leaned down, scanning the cart.
-His eyes passed over Beatrice, over the basket, over the girls, concluding they were all a family.
+His eyes passed over Beatrice, over the basket, over the girls, concluding they were all one family.
 “Carry on then.”

-The other guard looked at Beatrice—a long, appraising look.
+The younger guard then looked at Beatrice—a long, appraising look.
 She avoided his gaze politely, trying not to breathe.
 He shrugged, and they rode on.

 ---

 The cart lurched forward and the wife let out a long breath.
 “John, just think, if our daughters were a little older...” she said, and there was laughter in her voice.

 John shook his head and smiled.
 “Unlikely, mother.”
 He sat upright on his bench seat.
-“The baker's boy said, the King would just as soon marry the son to common folk as to some princess.”
+“The baker’s boy said, the king would just as soon marry the son to common folk as to some princess.”

 His wife interrupted, eager to finish the tale. ”John, yes!
-He said that the first pure maid to walks in the doors would marry his son no matter if common or noble.
+He said that the first pure maid to walk in the doors would marry his son no matter if common or noble.
 And in walks some girl carrying a bird.”

 The daughters piped in.
 “Goose, mother!”